Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Increased osteoporosis risk later in mother's life

-Supplementation: Many prenatal vitamins contain only 200-300 mg calcium (because calcium is bulky and difficult to include in large amounts).
-You may need additional calcium supplementation, especially if you don't consume dairy products regularly.
+Supplementation: Many prenatal vitamins contain only 200-300 mg calcium (calcium is bulky and difficult to include in large amounts).
+May need additional calcium supplementation, especially if you don't consume dairy products regularly.

-Forever Daily: Provides calcium as part of comprehensive mineral nutrition, though pregnant women may need additional calcium supplementation depending on dietary intake and prenatal vitamin composition.
+Forever Daily consideration: Provides calcium as part of comprehensive mineral nutrition, though pregnant women may need additional calcium supplementation depending on dietary intake and prenatal vitamin composition.
+Discuss with healthcare provider.

 Vitamin D: Immune Function and Calcium Absorption

-Why it's critical: Vitamin D is essential for calcium absorption (necessary for your baby's bone development), supports immune function in both mother and baby, regulates insulin (may reduce gestational diabetes risk), and supports healthy pregnancy outcomes.
+Why it's critical: Essential for calcium absorption (necessary for baby's bone development), supports immune function in both mother and baby, regulates insulin (may reduce gestational diabetes risk), supports healthy pregnancy outcomes.

 Recommended intake: 600-800 IU daily during pregnancy, though many experts recommend 1,000-2,000 IU or higher, especially for deficient women.